PNN

 -

-PNN/ Ramallah/ Following the US secretary of state speech on Wednesday condemning …Read More »
+PNN/ Ramallah/ The Palestinian president, Mahmoud Abbas on Friday has sent …Read More »

 -